TL;DR

 • Price range: S$1.8M - S$4.2M per unit

-London's rental yields averaging 4.2-5.8% for prime residential properties presented attractive returns compared to Singapore's residential market, where yields typically range between 2.5-3.5%.
-The yield differential, combined with potential capital appreciation in a recovering UK market, positioned these acquisitions as diversification plays rather than purely income-generating investments.
+London's rental benefits averaging 4.2-5.8% for prime residential properties presented attractive appreciation compared to Singapore's residential market, where benefits typically range between 2.5-3.5%.
+The benefit differential, combined with potential heritage value in a recovering UK market, positioned these acquisitions as diversification plays rather than purely income-generating allocations.
 Several buyers specifically targeted properties near major transport links and university districts to capture both rental demand and long-term value growth.

 Developer Partnerships and Project Focus